 Other measures to reduce neck pain

 People with pain that radiates into one arm and involves symptoms of nerve damage, such as arm and leg weakness, may require more intensive treatment.
 Traction Traction Professional rehabilitation therapists treat pain and inflammation.
 Such treatment makes movement easier and enables people to participate more fully in rehabilitation.
 Techniques used include... read more can help.
-Corticosteroids, given orally and occasionally by epidural injection, have been used to reduce symptoms.
+Corticosteroids, given orally and occasionally by epidural injection, have been used to reduce symptoms, but corticosteroid injections are controversial because they may not result in long-term improvement and can have side effects.

 For spasmodic torticollis, physical therapy or massage can sometimes temporarily stop the spasms.
 Drugs (including the antiseizure drug carbamazepine and some mild sedatives such as clonazepam, taken by mouth) can usually relieve the pain.
 But drugs control spasms in only about one third of people.
 If the pain is severe or if posture is distorted, botulinum toxin (a bacterial toxin used to paralyze muscles) may be injected into the affected muscles.